10 policemen among 11 killed in Chhattisgarh’s Dantewada

 In April 2021, 22 police and paramilitary personnel were killed and at least two dozen others injured in a gunfight with Maoists in the Bastar region

-NDTV reported an improvised explosive device (IED) was used to blow up their vehicle when the policemen were returning from an anti-Maoist operation.
+Police said an improvised explosive device (IED) was used to blow up their vehicle when the policemen were returning from an anti-Maoist operation.
+Visuals showed the blast left a crater at the scene of the attack.

-In New Delhi, officials said Union home minister Amit Shah spoke to Chattishgarh chief minister Bhupesh Baghel and took stock of the situation.
-He promised Union government will provide all possible help to the state government.
+Union home minister Amit Shah spoke to Chattishgarh chief minister Bhupesh Baghel about the attack and promised all possible help to the state government.

+“Anguished by the cowardly attack on the Chhattisgarh police at Dantewada.
+Have spoken to Chhattisgarh’s Chief Minister and assured all possible assistance to the state government.
+My condolences to the bereaved family members of the martyred Jawans,” he tweeted.

-In a tweet, Baghel called the attack saddening and said the fight is in its last stage and Maoists would not be spared.
+In a tweet, Baghel called the attack saddening and said the fight against Maoists is in its last stage and that the Left-wing insurgents would not be spared.
 He added the police personnel were attacked when they arrived for an operation based on a tip-off about the presence of Maoists under the Aranpur police station of Dantewada.

 The toll was the heaviest for security forces fighting Maoists since 2017 when 25 jawans were killed in an attack.
 Seventeen personnel from a commando patrol were killed in an attack in Chhattisgarh in March 2020.